cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/dockerfiles/dockerfile-for-django.md

 Before following this guide, we recommend getting acquainted with [the basics of the Docker platform](https://docs.docker.com/get-started/overview/).
 Because you’re using Maestro, most of the Docker tasks and processes described will be completely automated, but it is useful to understand why a Dockerfile is necessary and what it does.

+## Adding a Dockerfile to your repo

+A `Dockerfile` is essentially a plaintext file with no file extension that you add to the root of your repository.
+If for some reason you can’t have it in the root, you can specify this in your Cloud 66 [service config](/maestro/how-to-guides/dockerfiles/writing-a-dockerfile.html#putting-a-dockerfile-in-a-sub-directory).

 ## Writing a custom Dockerfile for Django

 This is a typical example of the kind of Dockerfile we will suggest for Django apps that do not already have one.
 We will only use `latest` if we cannot detect the version of Python required by your application.